Athlete recovery

 Dr. Alexander Grant, MD, PhD: Urologist & Men's Health Advocate

 Alcohol causes systemic, dose-dependent inflammation by producing acetaldehyde and activating liver immune cells (Kupffer cells) to release pro-inflammatory cytokines such as TNF-α and IL-6, while also weakening the gut barrier so bacterial toxins can enter the bloodstream.
-That immune “alarm” can keep firing long after the buzz fades—affecting blood vessels, testosterone production, and sexual function. ...
+That immune “alarm” can keep firing long after the buzz fades.
+It can affect blood vessels, testosterone production, ...

 Special OfferLab panels included: $300/year free for all members